How to Replace a Toilet Handle in 10 Minutes

 Remove the toilet tank lid and place it in a safe place.
 Toilet tank lids are made of porcelain and could easily crack.

 You will see the lift chain connected to the toilet handle arm.
 Pull the lift chain up to flush the toilet.
 Do not be afraid to touch the water in the toilet tank.
-Unlike the one in the bowl, this water is clean and therefore safe to touch.
+Unlike the one in the bowl, this water is clean and safe to touch.

 3. Remove the Old Toilet Handle

 Unhook the lift chain from the toilet handle arm.
-You can do this with your bare hands or use a needle-nose pliers.
+You can do this with your bare hands or use needle-nose pliers.
 Drop the lift chain in the tank or hook it on the overflow tube.

-Wiggle the toilet handle and arm push it out through the handle hole on the tank.
+Wiggle the toilet handle and arm and push it out through the handle hole on the tank.
 Trash the handle and the nut.

 4. Install the New Toilet Handle